- Read Transcript

 One Man’s Vision for the NIV

 Howard Long, an engineer from Seattle, was known for his passion for sharing the gospel and his love for the King James Bible.
-One day, he tried sharing Scripture with a non-Christian—only to find that the KJV’s 17th-century English didn’t connect.
+One day, he tried sharing Scripture with a non-Christian only to find that the KJV’s 17th-century English didn’t connect.

 Evangelicals Unite for a New Bible Translation

 In 1965, a cross-denominational gathering of evangelical scholars met near Chicago and agreed to start work on the New International Version.
-Instead of just updating an existing translation like the KJV, they chose to start from scratch, using the very best manuscripts available in the original Greek, Hebrew, and Aramaic of the Bible.
+Instead of just updating an existing translation such as the KJV, they chose to start from scratch, using the very best manuscripts available in the original Greek, Hebrew, and Aramaic of the Bible.

 One year later, their decision was endorsed by a gathering of 80 evangelical ministry leaders and scholars.
 And so the Committee on Bible Translation (CBT), the self-governing body responsible for the NIV, was born.